 For my second 699 project, I worked with Dr. Eric Gaidos on characterizing the dust and gas within the inner disk of the “dipper” star EP Cha.
 I utilized contemporaneous multi-wavelength data, from the X-ray to the infrared, to study accretion rates, estimate gas column density using solar plasma modeling, and contextualize these properties within the optical “dipping” events seen.
 Additionally, I constructed an IR photometry pipeline for use with the Rapid Eye Mount telescope, and was then able to identify sources of IR variability and a probable grain size distribution.
 For this work, I was also awarded the prize for Best 699 Project of my year.

 I’ve served in several departmental capacities, such as the Graduate Student Admissions Representative or in the Faculty Mentorship Working Group, while at the IfA.
 I also engage in outreach through opportunities such as mentoring for the Maunakea Scholars program and volunteering at yearly AstroDay activities.
-Outside of the office, you can find me playing with my cat Cookie, watching movies, or playing time-consuming board games!
+Outside of the office, you can find me playing with my cat Cookie, watching movies, or playing time-consuming board games.
+See more at my website here!